These Six Daily Immersive Experiences Lead to More Joy

 Why Your Brain Loves This

 According to Zak, immersive states are like a flow hack for happiness.
-And being with others supercharges the effect.
+Being with others supercharges this effect.
 Why?
 Because we are wired for connection.
-When we experience something meaningful with someone else, whether it’s a shared laugh, a volunteer shift, or a walk in the park, we create a memory that strengthens both our emotional health and our relationships.
+When we experience something meaningful with someone else, whether it’s a shared laugh, a volunteer shift, or a walk in the park, we create memories that strengthen both our emotional health and relationships.

 Happiness Is Not a Solo Sport